The One Year® Chronological Bible, NKJV (Tyndale, 2013), March 10

 - False views of God need to be replaced with an accurate view of God, or Israel will succumb to idolatry.

-- Man must keep his flesh in check, or sexually immorality will destroy him, his family, and the community.
+- Man must keep his flesh in check, or sexual immorality will destroy him, his family, and the community.

 - Man may not worship God in any way that he pleases.